Who Can Understand God?

-For instance, I’ll never understand how I can sit on my porch in South Carolina and talk into a small handheld metal box that transmits a living image of me to a satellite in space and then to my daughter’s phone on the beach in Hawaii, which then shoots her image to the satellite and back to my phone for an hour as we chat casually, instantly, and seamlessly.
+I’ll never understand how I can sit on my porch in South Carolina and talk into a small handheld contraption that transmits a live image of me to a satellite in space and then to my daughter’s phone on the beach in Hawaii, which then shoots her image to the satellite and back to my phone for an hour as we casually and instantly chat.

 I don’t understand any of that — except the part where she’s sitting in Hawaii, and I’m on my back porch in South Carolina.

 Oh, and the talking part.
 I get that, too, sort of.
 Ok, not really.
 How do our brains tell our vocal chords what vibrations to make?
 And how do our bodies turn them into words other people understand?